msjimc/RunningWindowsProgramsOnLinux/FreeBSD.md

 # FreeBSD
-FreeBSD 14.0-RELEASE was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, 20 GB hard disk.
+FreeBSD 14.0-RELEASE was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors, VirtualBox: 20 GB hard disk or HyperV: dynamically resizing hard disk.
 The KDE desktop was installed using the following commands:

 > pkg install --quiet --yes kde5 plasma5-sddm-kcm sddm xorg
 > sysrc dbus_enable="YES" && service dbus start